Regulations on project funding

 2 Scientific evaluation is conducted in accordance with the criteria set out in Article 24 paragraph 2 of the Funding Regulations:

-- scientific quality of the proposed research project: scientific relevance, topicality and originality, suitable methods, and feasibility;
+a. scientific quality of the proposed research project: scientific relevance, topicality and originality, suit-able methods, and feasibility;

-3 For applications in use-inspired basic research, the project's broader impact is considered in the evaluation.
+3 For applications in use-inspired basic 18 research, the project's broader impact is considered in the evaluation as an element of its scientific quality in accordance with paragraph 2 letter a.

 Article 16 Grants